antfu/eslint-config/README.md

 - Respects `.gitignore` by default
 - Requires ESLint v9.5.0+

-> [!NOTE]
-> Since v1.0.0, this config is rewritten to the new [ESLint Flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new), check the [release note](https://github.com/antfu/eslint-config/releases/tag/v1.0.0) for more details.
->
-> Since v3.0.0, ESLint v9.5.0+ is now required.

 > [!WARNING]
 > I am super appreciative and even a bit flattered that so many of you are fond of using this config.
 For that reason, I tried to make it as flexible and customizable as possible to fit more use cases.
 >